stolostron/multiclusterhub-operator/docs/functional-tests-explained.md

 ### Install the test development catalog source

 This will create the namespace, secrets, operatorgroup, create the test development update image.
-After this has been created, a CatalogSource along with its related resources will be created on the targeted cluster, from which the downstream functional tests can be ran.
+After this has been created, a CatalogSource along with its related resources will be created on the targeted cluster, from which the composite functional tests can be ran.

 ```
 make acm-index-install